magenta-aps/aka-selvbetjening/README.md

 Everything in this(the root folder of this project) folder will be shared with the VM and accessible in the  `/vagrant` folder inside the VM.

 From `/vagrant` in the virtual machine:
-running `make runserver` will start up the django server, and it should be assecible from your host machine on port localhost:8000
-`make documentation` will run sphinx and generate documentation. accessible as static html files in `vagrant/doc/_build/html`
+- `make runserver`: Will build everything and run the webserver. accessible at localhost:8000 on the host machine
+- `make documentation`: Will generate the static html pages for the documentation. accesible in the folder `doc/_build/html/` (index.html is the frontpage)
+- `make test`: Will run the test-suite.
+- `make frontend`: Will build the frontend components.

 ### Production: